 Here are some examples of what we won't investigate:

 The eBay community calls placing a high bid in the closing seconds of an auction-style listing "sniping."
 Sniping is part of the eBay experience, and all bids placed before a listing ends are valid, even if a bidder places the bid one second before the listing ends.
 Learn how to avoid being outbid

 Because we respect the privacy of our members, we can't discuss the results of an investigation in detail.
 However, we might contact you to tell you that an investigation is complete.

-Before taking action against a member, we consider the circumstances of the violation and the member's buying and selling record.
+Before we take action against a member, we consider the circumstances of the violation and the member's buying and selling record.
 Our actions may include removing listings and range of other actions, including limiting buying and selling privileges and account suspension.
-Out of fairness to our members, if a complaint can't be proven, we don't take action.
+Out of fairness to our members, if a complaint can't be proven, we don't act.